 This was a qualitative study using focus groups to investigate patients' perspectives of wearable technology.
-The study protocol was approved by Imperial College Ethics Research Committee (Ref: ICREC\13\2\6), and all participants provided written informed consent prior to taking part in the study.
-Patients were recruited from the Imperial College NHS Trust physiotherapy departments and local communities via poster advertisement.
-Twenty-one adults (19 females, 2 males, age range: 45-65 years old) suffering from OA volunteered to take part in this study.
-Participants were sampled based on being diagnosed with OA through clinical assessment or imaging, undergoing rehabilitation and having a good understanding of written and spoken English.
+All participants provided written informed consent prior to taking part in the study.
+Patients were recruited from the Imperial College NHS Trust physiotherapy departments and local communities via poster advertisements.
+Twenty-one adults (19 females, 2 males, age range 45-65 years) suffering from OA volunteered to take part in this study.
+Participants were sampled based on being diagnosed with OA through clinical assessment or imaging, undergoing rehabilitation, and having a good understanding of written and spoken English.
 They were excluded from the study if they presented with neurological conditions that may have influenced their cognitive function.

-Each patient participated in one of four focus groups, which took place in a quiet room of the Imperial College Charing Cross Campus.
-The duration of each focus group was between 45 and 60 minutes.
-Two moderators (AB, EP) facilitated the discussion following a semi-structured topic guide.
-Table 1 shows the discussion flow stream with some associated questions.
-Each focus group begun with an introduction clarifying the format of the discussion and assuring the confidentiality of the information exchanged.
-The aims of the study were thoroughly described and an explanation of what wearable technology is and of the prototype developed was provided.
+Each patient participated in one of four focus groups, which took place in a quiet room of the Imperial College London, Charing Cross Campus.
+The time duration for each focus group was between 45 and 60 min.
+Two moderators (AB and EP) facilitated the discussion by following a semistructured topic guide.
+Box 1 shows the discussion flow stream with some associated questions.
+Each focus group began with an introduction clarifying the format of the discussion and assuring the confidentiality of the information exchanged.
+The aims of the study were thoroughly described; the definition of wearable technology and description of the prototype developed was provided.
 The prototype of the flexible sensor unit and electronics components were shown to the group.
-The debate could then be articulated following topics in Table 1.
-Each focus group was audio-recorded and verbatim transcribed to allow subsequent analysis.
+The debate could then be articulated following topics in box 1.
+Each focus group was audiorecorded and verbatim transcribed to allow subsequent analysis.

 A thematic analysis was conducted on each focus group at respondent level using Framework Methodology.
 Data analysis was conducted separately by the two moderators for cross-validation of the outputs from each focus group before grouping the results.
 Key themes were identified from which concepts could be developed.
-These were used for comparison among focus groups and for data mapping and interpretation.
-Data saturation was reached during analysing the fourth focus group hence recruitment was ceased.
+These were used for comparison among focus groups, and for data mapping and interpretation.
+Data saturation was reached while analysing the fourth focus group; hence, recruitment was ceased.
 Classification of patients' responses in the different themes and concepts identified was done in Microsoft Excel spreadsheets.